Manual runtime instrumentation

 - Incompatible NGINX modules were detected in this process.
 Automatic instrumentation was disabled.
 To manually instrument NGINX, see Manual runtime instrumentation.

 The NGINX code module can inspect internal NGINX data structure declarations on startup (during runtime) instead of relying on ahead-of-time assumptions.
 With this approach, Dynatrace can instrument a patched NGINX typically without any problems, but this approach has some limitations that need to be considered.

-An example of a patched NGINX is the Kong API Gateway.
+An example of a patched NGINX is the Kong Gateway.

-- The runtime instrumentation adds a notable startup delay (could be 10 seconds or more) to NGINX.
-You may have to adjust your Kubernetes Pod startup timeout to prevent NGINX from running into a timeout when starting up.
+In cloud deployments, adjust your Pod or container startup timeouts to prevent NGINX from running into a timeout when starting up.

-- The runtime instrumentation requires more memory during the startup of NGINX.
+The runtime instrumentation requires more memory during the startup of NGINX.
 This higher peak memory consumption can lead to Pods being killed by Kubernetes (or other container runtimes) in case of strict memory limits.
-You may have to adjust such memory limits to accommodate runtime instrumentation.
+Please adjust your memory limits to accommodate runtime instrumentation.